EricThomson/pandastim/readme.md

 I recommend installing the panda3d SDK from the web site, as it comes with useful examples.

 **Tests**
-Check out the list of examples from examples/examples_readme.txt, and run those that strike your fancy.
+Check out the list of examples in `examples/examples_readme.txt`, and run those that strike your fancy.
 For instance, `examples/drifting_fullfield_sin.py`

 ### To do (short term)
-- finish fullfield_static_stimulus.py just make sure it is not full of remnants of drifting.
+- finish fullfield_static_stimulus.py and remove any remnants of drifting class.
 - Add examples of full field stuff you might want:
-  - circle
+  - circle (fish lure)
-  - color
+  - just a flat color
+- could be useful to disentangle chromatic, orientation, and motion representations using light sheet.
 - Add experiment for static
 - Add exp for grating.
 - Add generic experiment.